eclipse-archived/ceylon-lang.org/blog/2011-12-19-ceylon-m1-newton.md

 compiler, so numeric code is expected to perform poorly.

 [This page](/documentation/introduction/) provides a quick introduction to the language.
+[The draft language specification][spec] is the complete definition.

 ### Modularity and runtime

 Ceylon modules may be executed on any standard JVM.
 The toolset and runtime for Ceylon is based around `.car` module archives and module repositories.
-The runtime supports a modular, peer-to-peer class loading architecture, with full support for module versioning.
+The runtime supports a modular, peer-to-peer class loading architecture, with full support for module versioning and multiple repositories.

 This release of Ceylon includes support for local module repositories.
 Support for remote repositories and the shared community repository `modules.ceylon-lang.org` will be available in the [next release][M2].

+Chapter 7 of [the language specification][spec] contains much more information about the Ceylon module system and command line tools.

 ### SDK